 Video pre-roll ads

-Get a strategic overview of using video pre roll advertising with your puzzles
+Get an overview of using video pre roll advertising with your puzzles

 Short video pre-roll ads - 6, 15 or even 30 seconds (with a skip ad option) -- have proven highly effective because readers know what to expect after the pre-roll is complete.
 Puzzles give readers pleasure.
 They look forward to them.
 They want the experience of solving a puzzle and the overwhelming majority of solvers are willing to watch a video pre-roll ad before doing so.
-We've learned that with reasonable length pre-roll, the dropoff rate caused by the pre-roll should be in single digits.
+It's well established the percentage dropoff rate caused by pre-roll in front of puzzles is in single digits.

-For reference implementations, we recommend the Los Angeles Times crossword puzzle or The Washington Post crossword puzzle.
+For a reference implementation, we recommend the Los Angeles Times crossword puzzle or The Washington Post crossword puzzle.

 Pre-roll Integration